jswade/DSWx-width/README.md

 (folder of .shp and .tif)

 **`CreatingMainRiver.py`**
-**Purpose:**
-Identify primary connected river channel from DSWx imagery, differentiated from disconnected open water in the proximal floodplain.
+Identifies primary connected river channel from DSWx imagery, differentiated from disconnected open water in the proximal floodplain.

 **Inputs:**